unexpectedjs/unexpected/README.md

 });
 ```

-Using this assertion result in very detailed error reporting show in the below example:
+Using this assertion result in very detailed error reporting as shown in the below example:

 ```js
 expect([[0, 1, 2], [4, '5', 6], [7, 8, '9']],